bastienlc/pdf-watermark/README.md

   -is, --image-scale FLOAT        Scale factor for the image.
 Note that before
                                   this factor is applied, the image is already scaled down to fit in the boxes.
+  --save-as-image                 Convert each PDF page to an image.
+This
+                                  makes removing the watermark more difficult
+                                  but also increases the file size.
+  --dpi INTEGER                   DPI to use when saving the PDF as an image.
   --help                          Show this message and exit.
 ```